railsbridge-boston/railsbridge-vm/README.md

 ## What to edit in this repo

 To keep things simple and easy for everyone to modify, we use a shell script provisioner.
-There are two scripts:
+There are three scripts:

-* `provision-root.sh` runs as root (installs packages/Ruby system-wide)
+* `provision-root-install.sh` runs as root (installs packages/Ruby system-wide)
-* `provision-user.sh` runs as the `vagrant` user (installs gems to home directory)
+* `provision-user-install.sh` runs as the `vagrant` user (installs gems to home directory)
+* `provision-root-cleanup.sh` runs as root (removes files and zeroes out disk)

+We also run the Heroku Toolbelt install script directly as root.

 Files are copied into the VM from these directories: